List of Tokyo Ghoul characters: Quinx Squad

 A Rank 3 Ghoul Investigator, Tōru joined the CCG at a young age, the circumstances of which are said to be very mysterious, thus it is unknown if Tōru is his birth name or a chosen one.
 Tōru struggles to keep his one eyed kakugan under control, much like Kaneki did in the past; he suffers from anemia, and also wears an eye patch similar to Kaneki.
 Ironically, he feels repulsed when he comes in contact with blood.
 After the battle at the auction, Tōru receives a double promotion to Rank 1, for putting himself in dire risk in order to grant the success of the operation.
 After Shirazu's death, Tōru leaves the Quinx squad and puts his ghoul-like superhuman sense of smell to use in investigations.
 After being captured and dismembered by Torso on Rue Island, Tōru regains his memories and finally consciously accepts that he held responsibility (not the ghouls) for the slaughter of her family.
 She remembers that she is actually a woman and not a man.
 Because of this incident, she was taken into the CCG and given the option of undergoing the Quinx operation.
-She accepts, but requests to live under the identity of a man because she has developed insecurities because of the childhood sexual abuse she suffered.
+She accepts, but requests to live under the identity of a man because she has developed insecurities due to the childhood sexual abuse she suffered from her father.
 It is revealed that she has a habit of torturing animals and collects tongues in a jar.
 It is also revealed that during the Auction operation, she had devoured the deceased CCG agents to replenish herself.
 After this sudden revelation on Rue Island, she brutally butchers and dismembers Torso and escapes.
 During her work at the CCG, Mutsuki's psychopathic behavior resurfaces; not only because of the torment she suffered, but out of an obsession with Kaneki, for whom she had become in love with.
 Tōru slowly slips further and further into madness, and decides to hunt Haise down to exterminate him.